 Data is the Key

 In order to conduct an effective root cause analysis, data is vital.
 Indeed, the more data that is available from an unbiased source, the better the chances of identifying the appropriate root cause of any failure.
 Unfortunately, finding an unbiased source of data can be problematic, as all people are by definition biased from their experiences and perspective.

 In the context of asset failure, this is where preventive maintenance software becomes invaluable.
 All the relevant data for a given asset or class of assets is an ad hoc report away.
 If it has been utilized properly, the preventive maintenance software will contain a complete history of the asset, as well as detail the maintenance that should have been completed on the asset, according to both industry standards and/or manufacturer suggestions.
-The information contained in a CMMS system can be leveraged to carry out a root cause analysis.
-The solution that results can then form part of the equipment knowledgebase.
+The information contained in a CMMS system can be leveraged when undertaking root cause analysis.
+The solution that results can then form part of the equipment knowledge-base.